Eithne Ní Uallacháin: 1998–present: Bilingua

 In 1998, Eithne returned to Shaun 'Mudd' Wallace's Homestead studios to record a solo album.
 Ní Uallacháin's vocals were completed and much of the music was arranged, but the album was not released.
 Eithne took her own life 19 May 1999, following several bouts of illness.
 Eithne's grieving husband, Gerry O'Connor, could not return to work on the album and focused instead on raising his children and on touring to support the family.
 Their son, Dónal, took residence at Wallace's studio as an assistant engineer, and during times when the studio was not booked worked with Wallace on the album.

 Due to contractual issues with the original record label, the album was not released until 2014, 15 years after its recording and 14 years after mixing and mastering had ended.
 The album was titled Bilingua, named after its title track.
 Bilingua was released with Gael Linn, who released Eithne's first album, Cosa Gan Bhróga.
 In preparation for its release, tributes were written by Capercaillie's Karen Matheson, Muireann Nic Amhlaoibh, Pauline Scanlon, Mary Black and Eithne's family and friends.
 Early reception to the album was overwhelmingly positive, with reviews appearing in English, Irish, French and Breton.

 Bilingua was launched by Fintan Vallely at Odessa Club in Dame Court, Dublin on 3 December 2014.

 Artistry

 Eithne was known for her singing and flute playing and inspired a number of singers and musicians.
 On the release of Bilingua, tributes were sent by Muireann Nic Amhlaoibh, Karen Matheson, Maighread Ní Dhomhnaill, Pauline Scanlon, Mary Black and Irish artist Declan O'Mahony.

 Personal life

 Eithne married fiddle player Gerry O'Connor in 1978.
 Together, they had four children, Dónal, Siubhán, Feilimí and Finnian.
 Eithne was a sister of singer and scholar Pádraigín Ní Uallacháin.

+Eithne died by suicide on 19 May 1999.
+Her son Dónal continues to work with PIPS Ireland on suicide prevention projects.
+TG4 has since featured a biographical documentary on her life.